pouetnet/pouet0.9/README.md

 # Pouët.net

+This is the old source code.
+The one in use nowadays is available at https://github.com/pouetnet/pouet2.0

 Let's try to have a working dev env back

 Would be awesome to be able to accept collaborative pull requests too !